Zineb06/Zineb06.github.io/_pages/about.md

     <p>
-      I’m passionate about bridging the gap between <strong>technology</strong> and <strong>business needs</strong>, with a strong interest in <strong>software engineering</strong>, backend development, and distributed systems.
+      I’m passionate about bridging the gap between <strong>technology</strong> and <strong>business needs</strong>, with a strong interest in <strong>software engineering</strong>, backend development, and data analysis.
-      My academic and project experience allowed me to work with modern technologies and explore fields like operations research and system design.
+      My academic and project experience allowed me to work with modern technologies and explore fields like system design and machine learning.
       I am particularly interested in <strong>generative AI</strong> and how it can transform the way we learn, create, and collaborate.
     </p>